Targeted Therapy Larotrectinib Shows Promise in Early Trials, Regardless of Cancer Type

 Next-Generation TRK Inhibitor Not Far Behind

 Cancer returned in 10 of the 42 patients in these first three trials who initially responded to larotrectinib.
-When the research team analyzed tumor and plasma samples from these patients, the found that they had developed additional NTRK mutations that affect the drug’s ability to bind to TRK fusion proteins.
+When the research team analyzed tumor and plasma samples from these patients, they found that the tumors had developed additional NTRK mutations that affect the drug’s ability to bind to TRK fusion proteins.

 Based on prior research, however, Loxo has already developed a second-generation drug that can work in tumors with these mutations.